Encharted Cook

 • Anytime! ...
 Just because they are soooo good!

-• Storage: These bacon-wrapped smokies can be stored in a sealed container in the refrigerator for up to 3 days.
+Bacon-wrapped smokies can be stored in an airtight sealed container in the refrigerator for up to 3 days or frozen for up to a month.
+Thaw them in the refrigerator before reheating.

-• Reheating: To reheat place them in a baking dish, cover, and warm them in a 350°F/177°C oven for about 12 to 15 minutes.
+To reheat these bacon-wrapped lil smokies, place them in a baking dish, cover, and warm them in a 350°F/177°C oven for about 12 to 15 minutes.
 You can also reheat them gently in a microwave using 30-second bursts.

 Bacon Wrapped Smokies in a bowl with a black and white napkin and decorative tongs.